Newcastle Northstars

 The Newcastle Northstars (formally Newcastle North Stars) is an Australian semi-professional ice hockey team from Newcastle, New South Wales.
 The Northstars are a member of the Australian Ice Hockey League (AIHL), joining as an expansion team in 2002.
-The team is based at the Hunter Ice Skating Stadium in Warners Bay, a suburb of Lake Macquarie, 15 kilometres south-west of Newcastle.
+The team is based at the Hunter Ice Skating Stadium in Warners Bay, a suburb of City of Lake Macquarie, 15 kilometres south-west of Newcastle.
 The Northstars are affiliated with the ice hockey club of the same name.
-The team have won six Goodall Cups and five H Newman Reid Trophies, making them the most successful team in AIHL history.
+The team have won seven Goodall Cups and six H Newman Reid Trophies, making them the most successful team in AIHL history.